adelgit1984/alta3research-python-cert/README.md

 ### Prerequisites

-What things are needed to install the software and how to install them.
-For now, maybe copy in "how to install python and python3 using apt."
+Your preferred Python IDE

 ## Built With

-* [Python](https://www.python.org/) - The coding language used
+[Python](https://www.python.org/) - The coding language used

 ## Authors

-* **Anthony D** - *Initial work* - [YourWebsite](https://example.com/)
+Anthony